-The Shippon Gallery opened in September 2017 to show sculptures and drawings by Dave King in biannual displays alongside works by a guest artist, although currently only King’s works are on display.
-The next joint exhibition, Generative Drawing – Parallel Paths, juxtaposes King’s latest sculptures, combining ceramic, found and cast metal with painted wood, plus drawings for a new commission, with Joel Fisher’s singular self-portraits – drawings and sculptures.
-See the exhibitions page for images and information.
+The Shippon Gallery opened in September 2017 to show sculptures and drawings by Dave King in biannual displays alongside works by a guest artist.
+The current exhibition, Generative Drawing – Parallel Paths, juxtaposes Joel Fisher’s singular self-portraits – drawings and sculptures – with King’s new wood sculptures and drawings for earlier ceramic sculptures.
+See the Exhibitions page for images and information.

 The gallery is located in rural East Devon between Axminster and Chard.
 See the Contact page for directions.
-It opens on Wednesday and Sunday 2pm to 5pm but it is possible to visit on most days between 10am and 5pm by prior arrangement: 01460 220021 / alisonoldhamart@googlemail.
+It opens most weekends between 11am and 5pm but it is advisable to check first.
+It is also possible to visit on weekdays by prior arrangement.
+01460 220021 / alisonoldhamart@googlemail.

 The Shippon News has reviews of exhibitions, mainly in the West Country, by Alison Oldham, formerly Research Fellow of Falmouth College of Art/Tate St Ives and visual arts correspondent of Oracle teletext and the Ham & High.
 Each review focuses on a work of art that she would like to take home.
 This section begins with a review of Chris Orr’s talk at the Ilminster Literary Festival on his illustrated book The Miserable Life of Fabulous Artists, followed by information on Patrick Jones’ home exhibition in Budleigh Salterton.

 Also included: Frances Aviva Blane’s Broken Heads Broken Paint and Howard Hodgkin’s Last Paintings, both in London, and Westcountry shows Sculpture @ The Walled Garden in Moreton, Dorset, then Jane Hedges, Chris Dunseath and Jacy Wall in Dorset Art Weeks 2018, Kate Westbrook’s Diana and Actaeon at The Malthouse Gallery in Lyme Regis in May and David Haughton in St Just at Penlee House in Penzance earlier this year.